Working to make government more effective

 Does the Scottish public support independence?

-Opinion poll data shows that Scotland is almost evenly divided on the question of independence, with No narrowly ahead of Yes in most recent polls.
+Opinion poll data shows that Scotland is almost evenly divided on the question of independence.

 Most polls have replicated the Yes/No question asked in 2014.
-However, a few polls have used a Remain/Leave question similar to the one asked in the EU referendum, and these have typically shown lower support for independence.
+However, a few polls have used a Remain/Leave question similar to the one asked in the EU referendum, and these have typically shown that there is lower support for independence when it is framed as ‘leaving the UK’.

 Does the Scottish parliament have the power to hold another independence referendum?